 |Evan J Ramos|

-I am a first-year PhD student whose research focuses on the thermodynamics of mass and heat transfer during fluid-rock interactions, the geochemical records associated with these processes, and the development of earth systems models to describe elemental cycling between the solid Earth, atmosphere, and hydrosphere.
-My Master's thesis incorporated various techniques including numerical modeling, stable isotope geochemistry, and geochronology to understand the nature of fluid flow during the formation of skarns.
+I am a first-year PhD student whose research focuses on the thermodynamics of high-temperature and low-temperature fluid-rock interactions, the geochemical records associated with these processes, and the refinement of earth systems models of geochemical cycling between the solid Earth, atmosphere, hydrosphere, and biosphere.
+My Master's thesis incorporated various techniques including numerical modeling, stable isotope geochemistry, and geochronology to characterize fluid flow during the formation of skarns.
 The overarching goal of this research was to quantify rates of CO2 production during arc-related metamorphism to understand the influence ...

 Paleoclimatology & Isotopic Geochemistry